mondaycom/apps-sdk/README.md

   ```shell
   $ mapps code:env -m set -k <key> -v <value>
   ```
-- This environment variables are stored in a secure manner and can used to store sensitive data (i.e DB connection string, API keys, etc.)
+- This environment variables are stored in a secure manner and can be used to store sensitive data (i.e. DB connection string, API keys, etc.)
+- The environment variables are on the **app** level which means that they are accessible by all the **versions** of the app

 ### Environment variables manager API